jeb2239/CINQ/docs/tutorial.md

 Rather than having a large block of handwritten code, the query is reduced to 7 easily understood CINQ method calls.

+Just like the first example in which `where()` was overloaded to access an index, this block of code gives us an example of how a `Predicate` is used to give Boolean functions the ability to test for additional conditions.
+In this case, `any()`, rather than test for whether or not the enumerable contains an element, checks whether or not a `Person` has an even numbered age.